CodingWithJiro/Projects-Hub/README.md

 ## ℹ️ What Is This Hub?

-This repository serves as my **Frontend Project Hub** — a centralized place where I showcase all of my web development projects.
-Each project now lives in its **own dedicated repository** to make deployment, collaboration, and documentation easier.
+This **Projects Hub** reflects my journey as a **self-taught frontend developer**.
+It serves as a centralized place where I showcase all of my [web development projects](#📚-projects-directory) in its **own dedicated repository**.

-Every project you see here represents a piece of my learning journey — from basic HTML structures to responsive layouts, dynamic JavaScript, and accessible interfaces.

----

-## 🔍 Overview

-This hub reflects my journey as a **self-taught frontend developer**.
-Each project I built is treated as a real-world deliverable — with its own README, live deployment, documentation, and purpose.
+Each project I build represents a piece of my learning journey and is treated as a real-world deliverable with its own **README documentation and live site deployment**.

-I started as someone who barely knew what an `<html>` was, and this hub is a living, evolving testament to the time and effort I've put into learning web development properly.

----
+This hub is an **ever evolving repository** that will be regularly updated as soon as a new project is deployed.

 ## 📚 Projects Directory

-**Directions:** Click to expand a project category
+**Directions:** Click to see my projects

 <details>